Skip to main content

 }

-Before binding an HTTPS domain, request or upload a certificate in the SSL console to obtain a CertId.
+Before binding an HTTPS domain, you need to apply for or upload a certificate in the SSL Certificate Console and obtain the CertId.

-Choose the appropriate API based on the target:
+Select the corresponding API based on the purpose:

 Step 3: Configure DNS CNAME

-1. Check whether the CNAME record exists: DescribeRecordFilterList
+1. Check whether the CNAME record already exists: DescribeRecordFilterList

-Access works only after both binding and DNS propagation are complete.
+Access takes effect only after both domain binding and DNS resolution are completed.

-Secure domains control which front-end origins can call CloudBase.
-Add your tenant front-end domains to the allowlist:
+Secure domains control which frontend domains can initiate requests to TCB.
+Add the tenant's frontend domains to the allowlist:

 Database

-Each environment includes two database options; tenants are isolated per environment.
+Each environment provides two types of database capabilities, with tenants isolated by environment.

-• Relational database (MySQL): Standard SQL and DDL, table management; front-end can access via Web SDK with a Supabase-style API.
+• Relational Database (MySQL): Supports standard SQL and DDL, table structure management; frontend can access via Web SDK using Supabase-style API.

-• Permissions and security: Database-level ACL and table-level security rules for read/write and row-level access control.
+• Permissions and Security: Supports database-level ACL and table-level security rules to control read/write scopes and row-level access.

-Call CreateTable with EnvId and the collection name.
+Call CreateTable to create a collection, passing EnvId and the collection name.

-• Configure read/write ACL and security rules to control tenant data access
+• Configure read/write permissions and security rules to control tenant data access scope

 MySQL